nhadiq97/AIROBOT/README.md

 Sensory Modules: The system utilizes Gyromagnetic domains to Balance the robot and at the same time record the coordinates and movements alongside Recognition of obstacles and mapping the space around 3dimentionally.

-Robot Movement: Each degree of freedom and its movements are coupled and synchronized to work using twin Arduino mega boards externally controlled by our compute server(Rpi with Movidius)
+Robot Movement: Each degree of freedom and its movements are coupled and synchronized to work using twin Arduino mega boards externally controlled by our compute server(Upsquared board with Movidius)

 <h2>Technologies Used</h2>
 IOT, Embedded Computing, Movidius Neural Compute Stick, Theano, Tensorflow, OpenCV, Devcloud, Linux, Kinect Sensor, Openvino, DeepSpeech, Linux